-It comes in granular and confections, I use confections in this low carb dark chocolate recipe as it combines more easily — granular may leave a crunchy texture.
+It comes in granular and confections, I use confections in this keto candy recipe as it combines more easily — granular may leave a crunchy texture.

 Keto chocolate brands use a range of sweeteners, again, I like the taste of erythritol the best!